adept-thu/Dual-Radar/README.md

 <img src="./imgs/class_show.png"/>
 </div>
 <p align="center"><font face="Helvetica" size=3.><b>Figure 7.
 Distribution of instance conditions.</b></font></p>
-We also conduct a statistical analysis of the number of objects with each label at different distance ranges from our vehicle, as shown in Fig. Most objects are within 60 meters of our ego vehicle.
+We also conduct a statistical analysis of the number of objects with each label at different distance ranges from our vehicle, as shown in Figure 7.
+Most objects are within 60 meters of our ego vehicle.

 # Ⅶ. Getting Started